Rooknj/lightapp2-pi/README.md

 ## Add homebridge to homekit
 - SSH into your raspberry pi 3
-- Navigate to the lightapp2-pi folder
+- Navigate to the prysmalight-pi folder
 - Run ```docker ps```
 - Find the correct container id for the homekit container
 - Run ```docker logs <CONTAINER-ID>```